 Day 6: We're halfway there, not that I'm counting; I am conscious of the fact that I will have massive anounts of emails to catch up on, I'm concerned about my blog audience, about publicizing my work, about getting more work...it's impossible.
 I can't do it.
 But I have no computer.
 Wait!
 What about the iPhone?
 No, out of juice.
 I don't have the power cord to recharge it.
 Thankfully.
 Strategically placing myself WAY off the grid was a GREAT idea.
 I go about my day connecting with people, nature, and being fully present in every moment thereafter.
 That night, I dream about my grandmother.
 She tells me she's getting ready for her coming out party and has to find the right outfiit.
 No, she wasn't gay.
 She died last November.
 Her unveiling is in October.
 We just had a family conversation about it six days ago.
 I'm processing grief--without the distraction provided so aptly by the grid, I'm able to think and feel more deeply.
 Live more deeply.

 Day 8: Dog-tired, I go about my usual activities--cooking, cleaning, organizing life for my family.
 I'm not connecting fully with anything because I'm distracted by my anger and sadness--something I fought hard to push to the back of my mind, using distractions like the grid as a means to lull me into a cyber-stupor.
 Without my cybor-valium, I'm thinking and feeling a bit too much.
 BUT, because I'm not on my cyber-valium, I recognize it.
 Having diagnosed the "problem," I refocus my energies and become more present in the moment.
 I connect with people, nature and my family.
-Later, we all go out for ice cream...even our little dog.
+Later, my son and I go out for ice cream...even our little dog.
 She likes vanilla, and for the next 24 hours, she smells like vanilla, too.

 Day 9: I take a walk.
 I meditate.
 I feel good.
 Whole.
 Wholesome.
 And worthy of the gift that is my life.
 I know there are only a few days left before I go back to the grid and I mindfully decide to not think about it until day 11 comes to a close.